 11th-Grade, Prom, PAC, Yearbook & Newspaper

-Octavia McDonald starts her sixth year at Colgan High School, and she eagerly anticipates what will unfold this year.
-This year, Mrs. McDonald is supervising Science, FACS, and World Languages.
+Octavia McDonald eagerly anticipates the start to this school year and what will unfold this year.
+This year, Mrs. McDonald is supervising Science and World Languages.

 Mrs. McDonald believes that education is so very dynamic, and just when you think you have obtained your last and final gradation, you will see a new one forming.
-Mrs. McDonald eagerly anticipates each school year, and she is especially thrilled to welcome students back into the building, and she believes it is going to be a great year!
+Mrs. McDonald is thrilled to greet new students as well as welcome returning students, and she believes it is going to be a great year!

 Ask me about...